ImperialCollegeLondon/ci-best-practice/index.md

 however.
 Whilst typically only one Linux distribution will be available others can be readily used via Docker.

+# Community Examples

+To gain some insight into commonly used approaches we maintain a [list of examples](examples.md).
+Feel free to add details of your own software.

 # Case Studies

 Finally there are a couple of case studies for projects that have gone in